Gene Therapy for Choroideremia

 The publication in The Lancet in 2014 of the promising initial outcomes observed in the first 6 patients was followed by the publication of additional data in the New England Journal of Medicine in 2016 providing evidence of the long-term benefit of the gene therapy for choroideremia.

 In 2016, a follow-up Phase 2 clinical trial commenced, treating 30 more choroideremia patients with the standard dose of viral vector used in the original Phase 1/2 clinical trial.
 In 2018, an international Phase 3 clinical trial was launched based on the successful results of the initial Phase 1/2 clinical trial, which were published in Nature Medicine.
-The Phase 3 clinical trial, which is recruiting 140 participants in 6 countries, is the largest gene therapy trial in the world to date.
+The Phase 3 clinical trial, which is recruited 170 participants internationally, is the largest gene therapy trial in the world to date.